corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions/building-basic-contract-design.md

 The contract still provides the same three commands: `Create`, `Update`, and `Delete`.
 The `verify` function delegates these command types to `verifyCreate`, `verifyUpdate`, and `verifyDelete` functions respectively, which in turn call `onVerifyCreate`, `onVerifyUpdate`, and `onVerifyDelete` respectively.

 {{< note >}}
-The verify function has been marked final.
+The 'verify' function has been marked final.
 This change is necessary as it prevents derived contract implementations from circumventing the base contract rules.
 {{< /note >}}

 ```kotlin